usagov/usagov-chatbot-pipeline/php/PHP.md

 5. Start the containers

-   Note that you can shorted the startup and loading time, and save some disk space by commenting out the openweb-ui container from [docker-compose.yml](../server/docker-compose.yml)
+   Note that you can shorten the startup and loading time, and save some disk space by commenting out the openweb-ui container from [docker-compose.yml](../server/docker-compose.yml), if you don't need to use it

    ```
    cd server